 - Proficiency in the language(s) spoken in country

 - Experience traveling/studying/living in the program destination(s)

-- Certified in Basic First Aid and CPR by the start of the program
+- Certified in Basic First Aid and CPR (at your own expense) by the start of the program

-- Availability to attend leader training in early June 2016.
+- Availability to attend leader training in Putney, Vermont June 1-4, 2017

 For Expedition Leader Positions: